What is Spark – Apache Spark Tutorial for Beginners

 After studying Apache Spark introduction lets discuss, why Spark come into existence?

-In the industry, there is a need for general-purpose cluster computing tool as:
+In the industry, there is a need for a general-purpose cluster computing tool as:

 - Hadoop MapReduce can only perform batch processing.